daleroberts/upload-and-classify/README.md

 The server takes PNG images, converts them to the correctly shaped numpy array, and passes them to a pre-trained [Keras](https://keras.io/) model.
-The shape is determined automatically from the Keras model which means the server code shouldn't need to be changed if you change models.
+The shape is determined automatically from the [Keras](https://keras.io/) model which means this server code shouldn't need to be changed if you change models.
+The only thing that is MNIST specific is the `/mnist/classify` route.

 The server returns JSON with the predicted class (i.e., "number" for the MNIST case) and the name of the PNG file that was uploaded (so that client-side